yochaigal/cairn/resources/monsters/treant.md

 # Treant

-10 HP, 3 Armor, 15 STR, 3 DEX, 12 WIL, roots (d10+d8, blast)
+10 HP, 3 Armor, 15 STR, 3 DEX, 12 WIL, roots (d10+d10, _blast_)

-- A human face made of bark on the trunk of a massive tree.
-Found in the center of thick forests where it spreads its massive roots.
+- A sentient, bipedal tree with a vaguely humanoid face on its trunk.
+Found in the deepest part of the wood.
-- Connected to all trees on its forest, can control their growth and move their branches.
-- It feeds by draining energy from fresh bodies, any amount can be used, but the mightier the creature the better.
+- Speaks slowly and ponderously with a d deep and lustrous voice.
+Timeless, living for thousands of years.